yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/disaster-recovery/disaster-recovery-tables.md

 - performed at the SQL level on both the DR primary and replica, and then
 - updated at the YBA level in the DR configuration.

-You should perform these actions in a specific order, depending on whether performing a CREATE, DROP, ALTER, and so forth.
+You should perform these actions in a specific order, depending on whether performing a CREATE, DROP, ALTER, and so forth, as indicated by the sequence number of the operation in the table below.

 | DB Change&nbsp;on&nbsp;DR&nbsp;primary | On DR replica | In YBA |
 | :----------- | :----------- | :--- |